dmitriyshub/ocp-kdump/README.md

 To ensure sufficient storage for vmcore dumps, it's **recommended** that storage space be at least equal to the total RAM on the server.
 While predicting vmcore size with 100% accuracy isn't possible, analyzing over 1500 vmcores from various Red Hat Enterprise Linux versions showed that using the default dump_level setting of `-d 31` typically results in vmcores under 10% of RAM.

+The crash dump or `vmcore` is usually stored as a file in a local file system, written directly to a device.
+Alternatively, you can set up for the crash dump to be sent over a network using the `NFS` or `SSH` protocols.
+Only one of these options to preserve a crash dump file can be set at a time.
+The default behavior is to store it in the `/var/crash/` directory of the local file system.

 ---

 ### Kdump Procedure